Acefrrag/I-DNN/README.md

   <img src="https://user-images.githubusercontent.com/59066474/232531939-2735f492-c7c6-401d-8aeb-63f4db2d42e6.png">
 </p>

 `I-DNN` is composed of `I-layers` connected in cascade in the same fashion of DNN.
 Each layer is assigned with a `NVR` from the NORM framework.
 The layer interface is extended to interface with the non-volatile memory as well as the `BACKUP_LOGIC` to receive the imperative commands.
 Depending on the state of the layer different data is backed up into the `NVR` (either the internal state, the output of `I-layer` or nothing in case the layer is idle).
-The `POWER APPROXIMATORS` compute the power cycles every`I-DNN` component
+The `POWER APPROXIMATION UNITS` compute the power cycles every`I-DNN` component was in a specific `POWER_STATE`.

 ## Backup Policies

-### Dynamic Backup Policy
+### Dynamic Backup Policy (DB)

 <p align="center">
   <img width="45%" height="45%" src="https://user-images.githubusercontent.com/59066474/232573766-2e358564-02b8-404f-9b5a-020f985bd3f0.png">
 </p>

-The dynamic backup policy sends a backup command to the I-layer every time the input voltage goes below the hazard threshold
+The dynamic backup policy sends a backup command to the I-layer every time the input voltage goes below the hazard threshold.
+If the voltage is still below the hazard threshold the system is put asleep to avoid performing useless progress or power consuming data save operation.

+On power-up, data is recovered only if the voltage goes above safety level to avoid performing power consuming `NV_REG` accesses in case the system powers off again.

+The main assumption of this policy is that data corruption never occurs.
+This is ensured by performing a voltage trace analysis and setting up offline a safe hazard threshold.

+### Constant Backup Policy (CB)

+The constant backup policy commands a backup when the backup counter reaches the `backup_period_clks`.
+A terminal counter `TC` is set and the backup command is generated.
+The backup command is not generated if the architecture is already below the hazard threshold, to avoid NVR data corruption.

+### No Backup Policy

+In this case the system blindly keep on executing.
+There is no backup, so if during an inference the system shuts down, the inference must restart from scratch.

 ## Reconfiguration